JonasMht/jonas_website/content/personal/experiences/2020-public-servant-niffer/index.md

 ---

 ## Description
-Back in 2020, I was enrolled as a public servant in my hometown of Niffer for two consecutive years.
+In 2020 I started a two-year job with the town council of Niffer, my hometown.
 <br>
 I was in charge of the surveillance of the recycling center, the maintenance of green spaces and the hauling and escorting of equipment.
 <br>